What actually is the point of the Private Rental Sector (PRS)?

 An outline of a strategy to address the commodified housing market.
 The idea originated from a thought experiment in 2018.

-The question is an obvious first hurdle to even thinking about an introduction of private RC,
+The question is an obvious first hurdle to even thinking about the introduction of private RC,

 Slightly paraphrased question from my classmate Mark;